Joint Beamforming Design for RIS-enabled Integrated Positioning and Communication in Millimeter Wave Systems: Introduction

-However, millimeter wave is sensitive to the environments, e.g., obstacles.
-In other words, the communication and positioning functions are not well realized due to the presence of blockages during the propagation path.
-RIS, which creates a VLoS link to assist in millimeter wave signal transmission.
-RIS-enabled systems not only enhance the communication quality \cite{Wu2019TWC, Wu2019ICASSP, Huang2019TWC}, but also improve the positioning accuracy \cite{Abu-Shaban2021ICC, Elzanaty2021TSP, Keykhosravi2022JSTSP}.
-Specifically, Wu {\emph{et al.}} \cite{Wu2019TWC, Wu2019ICASSP} analyzed the active and passive beamforming to evaluate the RIS performance in communication.
-Huang {\emph{et al.}} \cite{Huang2019TWC} investigated the energy efficiency of the wireless network by utilizing RIS components.
-For the positioning, Abu-Shaban {\emph{et al.}} \cite{Abu-Shaban2021ICC} designed a low complexity positioning estimator with the assistance of a RIS.
-Elzanaty {\emph{et al.}} \cite{Elzanaty2021TSP} derived the expression of the Cram\'er-Rao bound (CRB) for the RIS-aided positioning system, and evaluated the impact of the RIS phase on the theoretical bound.
-Keykhosravi {\emph{et al.}} \cite{Keykhosravi2022JSTSP} considered the use of a RIS to estimate locations of the mobile user equipment (UE) by designing RIS phase profiles.
+However, the millimeter wave signal is sensitive to the environments, particularly obstacles and blockages.
+This phenomenon can result in degraded system performance, hindering the realization of effective communication and accurate positioning.
+To address these challenges, as mentioned above, RIS has emerged as a promising solution.
+RIS introduces a mechanism to establish VLoS links, which can substantially aid the propagation of millimeter wave signals.
+RIS-enabled systems exhibit notable improvements in both communication quality and positioning accuracy.
+In the realm of communication, works such as those by \cite{Wu2019TWC, Wu2019ICASSP} delved into active and passive beamforming strategies, thereby assessing the efficacy of RISs in enhancing communication performance.
+Huang {\emph{et al.}} \cite{Huang2019TWC} investigated the energy efficiency of wireless networks, considering the incorporation of RIS components.
+Similarly, RIS technology has proven beneficial for positioning applications.
+Abu-Shaban {\emph{et al.}} \cite{Abu-Shaban2021ICC} designed a low-complexity positioning estimator that leverages RIS assistance.
+Elzanaty {\emph{et al.}} \cite{Elzanaty2021TSP} derived the Cram\'er-Rao bound (CRB) expression for RIS-aided positioning systems and evaluated the impact of the RIS phase configurations on theoretical bounds.
+Additionally, Keykhosravi {\emph{et al.}} \cite{Keykhosravi2022JSTSP} proposed the use of RIS for estimating the locations of mobile user equipment (UE) by optimizing RIS phase profiles.